Right before we travelled to France, I decided to buy a new camera.

 “Oh, that’s the only one we have in stock.”

 “Well, I’m not buying it,” I asserted.

 Come on, seriously?
-I don’t mind buying the display model for chair, a desk, a toy… I don’t even mind second-hand clothes.
+I don’t mind buying the display model for a chair, a desk, a toy… I don’t even mind second-hand clothes.
 But I draw the line at expensive electronic items that have been handled and abused by hundreds of people.
-The demo models in big box stores receive more wear than they would receive in a life time of handling from one owner.
+The demo models in big box stores receive more wear than they would receive in a lifetime of handling from one owner.